tomjoht/documentation-theme-jekyll/pages/en/fixed_stations_api_en.md

 ## Python example

-In your OS please install before `python3-virtualenv`package, then:
+In your OS please install before the `python3-virtualenv` package, then:

-create and activate your virtual env space:
+create and activate your virtual space:

 ```bash
 virtualenv venv && source venv/bin/activate